learsito/git-test/README.md

 # git-test
 My fist github project to learn on it.
-This is a test project to learn the Git and Github technologies.
+This is a test project to learn the Git and Github tools